Telecommunications in Antarctica

 This is Apsley Cherry-Garrard in Antarctica in 1911 with Captain Scott.

-There was no radio, other than writing on paper, the only way to communicate with someone was to be with them and speak to them.
-When arrangements had to be made off base for a rendezvous or similar, they would be for a particular day, give or take a couple with no way of alerting anyone to a change of plan.
-Emergency messages had to be delivered on foot.
+No radio.
+Communication was by writing on paper or being with someone to speak to them.
+Arrangements for off base rendezvous or similar would be for a particular day, give or take a couple with no way of alerting of a change of plan.
+Emergency messages delivered on foot.

 There was no such job as radio operator, communications manager or similar.

-My communications with the outside world were by letters and parcels carried by 3 ships a year, plus 200 words a month both ways each month to a nominated address by fax machine and a satellite link, back to the UK and then by post.
+1986 - Letters and parcels carried by 3 ships a year, plus 200 words a month each way to nominated address by fax machine and a satellite link, back to the UK and then by post.

 Daily (work) messages were sent and arrived by fax.
-We could make personal phone calls by satellite at our own expense ($19 / £13 a minute 2016 equivalent).
-Anyone leaving base could take a VHF radio, these were required for boating, a daily radio sched was recommended when staying off base overnight.
+Personal phone calls available by satellite at own expense ($19 / £13 a minute 2016 equivalent).
+When off base VHF radios were used, these were required for boating, a daily radio sched was recommended when staying off base overnight.

-The base had a WOM, Wireless Operator Mechanic present year round to install, run and maintain the telecommunications equipment.
+The base had a communications specialist, a Wireless Operator Mechanic (WOM) present year round to install, run and maintain the telecommunications equipment.

 One thing you haven't asked about is the phones.
 We're using VoIP phones and the phone calls are sent over the satellite link alongside the Internet traffic.
 We can use phones for personal calls, but have to use calling cards to cover the cost of the calls.
 We're therefore not as isolated from our loved ones as people were even 20 years ago.
 I can call home every evening if I want to and the quality is pretty amazing, to be honest - sometimes to the point that it's easy to forget we're 14,000km away from home.

-(note - Paul - webmaster.
+note - Paul - webmaster.
 The cost of phoning home from Antarctica in 2016 is about 650 times less than it was 30 years ago in 1986, 2p rather than £13 a minute.